mygrocerydeals/gradle-s3-plugin/README.md

   + `bucket` - S3 bucket to use *(optional, defaults to the project `s3` configured bucket)*

-For a single file download:
+For a single file download (deprecated - use keys parameter instead):

   + `key` - key of S3 object to download
   + `file` - local path of file to save the download to
   + `then` - *(optional)*, callback closure called upon completion with the java.io.File that was downloaded.

-For a recursive download:
+For a recursive download (deprecated - use keys parameter instead):

   + `keyPrefix` - S3 prefix of objects to download
   + `destDir` - local directory to download objects to
+  + `then` - *(optional)*, callback closure called upon completion with each java.io.File that was downloaded.

+For multiple download:
+  + `keys` - an Iterable of an individual file(s), key prefix ending with an asteriks (ie /dir1/dir2/logs*), or a whole directory (ie /dir1/).
+Directories MUST end in a trailing forward slash (ie /)
+  + `destDir` - local directory to download objects into
   + `then` - *(optional)*, callback closure called upon completion with each java.io.File that was downloaded.

 ***Note***: